DuyNguyen1879/update-linux-server/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 Sometimes I need to update several Linux server at once and the server using various OS type.
-Following script simplify this process by using a small script to automate the processexample steps.
+Following script simplify this process by using a small script to automate the process.

 ## Prerequisites